jmicmoore/react-redux-simple-bootstrap/README.md

         app.set('views', 'src/server');
         ```

-1. Tell Express to serve static files out of the bin directory from now on.
+1. Tell Express to serve static files out of the dist directory from now on.

     ```javascript
-    app.use(express.static('./bin'));
+    app.use(express.static('./dist'));
     ```

 1. Add a route to Express to render the template on any request